johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   stream of consciousness?
 What is it like right now?
 - We are our habitual thoughts
+- Being mindful of thinking and emotion is the gateway to psycological well-being. (via Sam Harris)

 # Strict with yourself, Lenient with others